filipe-silva/FireflyIII.Net/generated/docs/AvailableBudgetsApi.md

 <a id="getavailablebudget"></a>
 # **GetAvailableBudget**
-> AvailableBudgetSingle GetAvailableBudget (int id)
+> AvailableBudgetSingle GetAvailableBudget (string id)

 Get a single available budget.